Daria444/Projects/README.md

 ## travelling_salesman_problem

-Contains Ant algorithm that allow to to search for the most profitable route passing through the cities
+Contains the implementation of Ant colony algorithm that allow to to search for the most profitable route passing through the cities